electron-userland/electron-windows-store/README.md

   -d, --deploy <true|false>                  Should the app be deployed after creation?
-  --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                     Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --desktop-converter <desktop-converter>    Path to the desktop converter tools --expaned-base-image <base-image>          Path to the expanded base image --makeappx-params <params>                 Additional parameters for Make-AppXPackage (example: --makeappx-params "/l","/d")
+  --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --desktop-converter <desktop-converter>    Path to the desktop converter tools --expanded-base-image <base-image>         Path to the expanded base image --makeappx-params <params>                 Additional parameters for Make-AppXPackage (example: --makeappx-params "/l","/d")
   --signtool-params <params>                 Additional parameters for signtool.exe (example: --makeappx-params "/l","/d") --create-config-params <params>            Additional parameters for makepri.exe "createconfig" (example: --create-config-params "/l","/d")')